Tychobra/ambiorix-app-template/README.md

-# Ambiorix Plumber Web App Template
+# Ambiorix Web App Template

 A starter template for building web apps with an R Ambiorix backend and Solidjs frontend.